 The Palau Community College (PCC) administers student financial aid (SFA) programs within the Republic of Palau.
-During the year ended September 30, 2017, PCC received directly from the U.S. Department of Education funds related to the Pell Grant Program, the Supplemental Educational Opportunity Grant Program (SEOG) and Federal Work-Study Program (FWS).
-PCC's institutional matching share for the SEOG and FWS was initially waived during the award year ended June 30, 2003 and continues to be in effect as of September 30, 2017.
+During the year ended September 30, 2018, PCC received directly from the U.S. Department of Education funds related to the Pell Grant Program, the Supplemental Educational Opportunity Grant Program (SEOG) and Federal Work-Study Program (FWS).
+PCC's institutional matching share for the SEOG and FWS was initially waived during the award year ended June 30, 2003 and continued to be in effect until award year ended June 30, 2017.
+During award year ended June 30, 2018, the College's institutional matching share for SEOG and FWS was reinstated at 25% and continuous to be in effect as of September 30, 2018.